Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q. Where can I view broadcast messages?

 A: Broadcast messages are viewable by providers once they log in to the POSC.
-Broadcast messages are generally intended as alerts, important information, and reminders (maintenance notifications).
+Broadcast messages are generally intended as alerts, a notice of important information, and reminders (maintenance notifications).
 To ensure you have the most up-to-date information, please check the POSC daily for new broadcast messages.

 Q. Where can I download reports and remittance advices?